cosmosgame/save-the-world/content/_index.md

 For those thirty years I watched and wondered.
 What are the deeper causes of our problems?
 What is it that prevents people from opening their hearts wider and wider?
 What would it take on a practical level to save the world?
 I have been looking for people with workable answers.
 And they are out there!
 Now we need to bring these separate teachings together into an integrated whole.
 First we must cultivate these integrated teachings in ourselves because of course it has to start there, but then once we find our ground to stand on we can then look out to others and ask, "What is it that we want to create together?"

-The best way to get an answer on the internet is to answer a question wrong even if it is in answer to your own question.
+Apparently, the best way to get an answer on the internet is to answer a question wrong even if it is in answer to your own question.
 That seems to provoke people to respond.
 It is quite amusing, but it seems to work.
 So in that spirit I am going to provide my own answer here.
 If you have a better solution -- great! you have no idea how eager I am to hear it.

 What do we need to make the world of our dreams?